-One-third of English adults have prediabetes, study reportsJune 9th, 2014 in Diabetes /
+One-third of English adults have prediabetes, study reportsJune 9, 2014 in Medicine & Health / Diabetes

 Rates of prediabetes have risen sharply in England, and without intervention, the nation may experience a steep increase in diabetes in the coming years, according to University of Florida researchers working with the University of Leicester in England.

 Prediabetes rates among English adults rose from about 12 percent in 2003 to 35 percent in 2011, according to the findings of a study published June 9 in BMJ Open.

 "The rapid rise was exceptionally surprising and suggests that if something doesn't happen, there is going to be a huge increase in the prevalence of diabetes," said Arch G. Mainous III, Ph.D., the study's lead author and chair of the department of health services research, management and policy at UF's College of Public Health and Health Professions.

 Prediabetes is defined as having blood glucose concentrations higher than normal, but not high enough for a diabetes diagnosis.
 People with prediabetes have a greater risk than people with normal blood glucose levels of vascular problems, kidney disease, and nerve and retinal damage.
 Each year, between 5 and 10 percent of people with prediabetes will develop diabetes.